open-quantum-safe/liboqs/README.md

 	Then open `build/docs/doxygen/html/index.html` in your web browser.

+4. Finally, `ninja install` can be run to move the `lib/liboqs.a` and `include` files to a location of choice, which can be specified by passing the `-DCMAKE_INSTALL_PREFIX=<val>` option to `cmake` at configure time.

 ### Windows

 Binaries can be generated using Visual Studio 2019 with the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension installed.

 ### Cross compilation

 You can cross compile liboqs for various platform by supplying CMake with an appropriate [toolchain](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html) file.

 For example, to cross compile for a Raspberry Pi from Ubuntu Bionic: